 - Check the flow rate

-Use a 1 litre container and determine how long it takes to fill up.
-This will give you your actual flow rate. he higher your emitter flow rate, the higher the rate of watering and less incidence of emitter clogging.
-Farmers are encouraged to use drip tapes with emitter flow rates from 1.5 liters per hour.
+Use a 1-liter container and determine how long it takes to fill up.
+This will give you your actual flow rate.
+The higher your emitter flow rate, the higher the rate of watering and less incidence of emitter clogging.

 As drip experts, our UV treated irrigation kits are;